Sacramento Federal Criminal Defense Lawyer

-If you are facing an FBI, OIG, IRS, or DEA investigation, there is a very real possibility that you could be facing the prospect of long-term federal imprisonment.
-Most federal white-collar crimes (including common “add-on” offenses such as mail fraud, wire fraud, and money laundering) carry the potential for years or decades of imprisonment.
-If you are facing multiple charges, you will need to be able to successfully challenge each individual charge in order to avoid sentencing at trial.
+If you are facing an FBI, OIG, IRS, or DEA investigation, there is a real prospect you could face long-term federal imprisonment.
+Most federal white-collar crimes, including common “add-on” offenses such as mail fraud, wire fraud, and money laundering, carry the potential for years or decades of imprisonment.
+If you are facing multiple charges, you must successfully challenge each charge to avoid sentencing at trial.

 Q: Can your attorneys tell me if I am guilty?

 Once we learn the facts of your case, we can assess your risk of a possible “guilty” verdict at trial.
-If it appears that the U.S. Attorney’s Office has (or will be able to legally obtain) the evidence it needs to convict you, we can determine your potential exposure and help you decide on the best path forward.
-If the government’s investigation is misguided, we can use the lack of evidence to protect you.
+If the U.S. Attorney has, or is able to obtain the evidence it needs to convict you, we can determine your potential risk.
+From there, we can help you decide on the best path forward.
+If the government’s investigation is flawed, our Sacramento federal criminal defense attorneys will use that to protect you.
 Of course, the outcome of a criminal case is never guaranteed.
-And even if you have taken the steps necessary to commit a federal crime, you could still have constitutional defenses (e.g., an unlawful search or seizure, or a violation of your right to a speedy trial) available.
+Even if you have committed a federal crime, you may have constitutional defenses (e.g., an unlawful search or seizure, or a violation of your right to a speedy trial) available.

 Q: How long do federal criminal investigations last?

 It depends.
-While some investigations take months, others can be over fairly quickly.
-Additionally, there is a distinct possibility that the FBI, OIG, IRS, or DEA has been conducting an investigation without your knowledge for some time.
-When you engage our defense team to intervene in the investigation, we will work to quickly assess how close the U.S. Attorney’s Office is to seeking an indictment.
+Some investigations take months, but others can be over fairly quickly.
+Plus, there is a distinct possibility that the FBI, OIG, IRS, or DEA has been investigating without your knowledge.
+When you engage us to intervene in the investigation, we will work to quickly assess how close the U.S. Attorney’s Office is to seeking an indictment.

 Q: Should I consider negotiating a plea bargain?

-This is a question that we cannot answer until we have gained an intimate understanding of the circumstances involved in your case.
-While negotiating a plea bargain can be the best option in some cases, due to the potential implications, considering a plea is something that needs to be done only upon the advice of experienced legal counsel.
+This is a question we cannot answer until we have gained a deep understanding of the details of your case.
+Negotiating a plea bargain can be the best option in some cases.
+However, a plea is something that needs to be done only on the advice of experienced legal counsel.

 Q: Can your firm represent me in Sacramento, CA?

 Yes.
-Our firm has a nationwide presence, and our attorneys are able to represent clients in Sacramento and all of the federal district courts throughout California.
+Our firm has a nationwide presence.
+Our team can represent clients in Sacramento and all the federal district courts throughout California.

 Contact Our Sacramento Federal Criminal Defense Attorney 24/7 to Schedule a Free Initial Consultation